+You may take a maximum of three level-6 modules which may include I-Explore as an elective for credit.
 You must have earned 60 ECTS at Level 7 by the end of Year 4.

-Code Module Title Core/ Elective Group Term Level Credits EART70009 MSci Independent Project Core Autumn- Spring 7 30 EART70019 Field Geology of an Active Mountain Belt Elective J Summer 7 5 EART70157 Geophysical Synthesis Group Project Elective J Autumn- Summer 7 5 Credit Total 60
+Code Module Title Core Compulsory/ Elective Group Term Level Credits EART70009 MSci Independent Project Core Autumn & Spring 7 30 EART70019 Field Geology of an Active Mountain Belt Core Summer 7 5 Credit Total 60